leovoel/BeautifulDiscord/README.md

 Done!

-You may now edit your C:\mystuff\my.css file, which will be reloaded whenever it's saved.
+You may now edit your C:\mystuff\myown.css file, which will be reloaded whenever it's saved.

 Relaunching Discord now...